 Hartland is pleased to be able to offer many of the largest North Western Whitetails in the world.
-Although large trophy whitetails is our main type of hunt , we also offer world class /record elk ,mule deer, caribou and buffalo.
+Although large trophy whitetails is our main type of hunt , we also offer world class /record elk, mule deer and bison.
 We now offer a limited number of sheep hunts.
 We trust the following information will help you know what to expect when you hunt at Hartland.

 What’s included in a Hartland Trophy Hunt

 What's NOT included in a Hartland Trophy Hunt

 Hartland employs a number of strategies to help you have a successful hunt.
 These include: spot and stalk, tree stands, tower blinds and ground blinds.
 Travel on ranch is by walking or quad or 4x4 vehicle.

 Hartland's beautiful new lodge treats you to a breathtaking view of both the Big Valley in the Blue Hills and a spectacular panoramic view of the Canadian Plains.

 To ensure a quality hunt, Hartland usually books approximately 4-5 hunters per group, larger groups can be arranged for the value hunt.
 The lodge can accommodate ten hunters/guests at a time in private or semi–private rooms.

 Since our lodge is located only one hour from the airport, hunters usually arrive in the early afternoon with time to sight in your gun/bow and also get in an extra late afternoon and evening hunt.
 Clients who must take a very early return flight, will be taken to a hotel(of their choice) in Regina the evening before their flight departs.
 Costs of the hotel are the responsibility of the client.

 From the deck of the lodge you can hear the spine tingling sound of bugling bulls and the rattling antlers of fighting bucks.
 On clear nights you may be lucky to be treated to the unforgettable beauty of the dance of the Northern Lights (Aurora Borealis).